HarrisonKing1618/alx-system_engineering-devops/0x02-shell_redirections/README.md

-output a command to a file
+duplicate last line of the file